nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 If there are any doubts about which element to use and there are no further instructions available in the Editing Instructions, Suppliers are required to contact the Ordering Agency.

-Headings in text boxes should be marked up using a `<h[x]>` element of an appropriate level, following the level structure of the surrounding text.
-These headers should be included in the navigation document.
+If headings in text boxes can be seen as part of the hierarchical heading structure of the book, they should be marked up using a `<h[x]>` element of an appropriate level, following the level structure of the surrounding text and included in the navigation document.

-In previous versions of the Nordic guidelines, `<p epub:type="bridgehead">` has been reccomended as a substitute for headers in `asides`.
-Since `epub:type="bridgehead"` is a deprecated attribute, this is not used any longer.
+Structurally insignificant headings should be marked up with `<h[x]>` with the attribute `class="no-toc"`, or, for instance if they are often repeated, marked up as `<p class="faux-hd">`.
+Both of these options must only be used if specific instructions are given by the Ordering Agency.

 <div class="note">
 At the time of publication, the Epub accessibility validation tool [Ace by DAISY](https://daisy.github.io/ace/) raises moderate best practice violations for multiple unlabelled `<aside>` elements in the same content file.
 This is expected to change, as available tools and best practices are updated to reflect [the mapping of the HTML aside element to accessibility APIs](https://www.w3.org/TR/html-aam-1.0/#el-aside), which considers the aside element an WAI-ARIA landmark (complementary), only when it has an accessible name.
 When triggered by non-labelled aside elements, Suppliers can safely ignore the violation presented by Ace by DAISY.